paseo-network/runtimes/.github/ISSUE_TEMPLATE/runtime-upgrade---upgrade-title-version-.md

 ## Execution

+- [ ] **DB Backup**: Ask any infrastructure provider to produce a backup of the network before commiting the upgrade.
 - [ ] **Notify Stakeholders**: Distribute the communication plan through all relevant channels.
 - [ ] **Schedule Upgrade Window**: Decide on and communicate the upgrade window to all stakeholders.
 Use always CET Timezone for scheduling or communicating deadlines.
 - [ ] **Final Pre-Upgrade Check**: Conduct a last-minute check to ensure all systems and stakeholders are ready.